 Writing legal briefs can be a tedious and even painful process that most lawyers would happily turn over to a machine if it were possible.
-But, machines can't think or argue, and briefs need to be well written and persuasive.
+But, machines can't think or argue, and briefs need to be well-written and persuasive.

 That said, computers are getting better and better at creating complex thoughts using neural networks, which are algorithms modeled after a human's own brain patterns.
-This lets them win games, answer trivia questions, and even summarize long articles.

 Giants like Google Translate and TalkToTransformer are using this technology to build AI bots that can properly write and translate content.
-The content isn't perfect, but when given enough input they are able to return solid first drafts.
+The content is not perfect, but when given enough input they are able to return solid first drafts.
 This could allow lawyers to spend more time polishing briefs rather than grinding through hours of tedious writing.